 One of the questions that I frequently get asked is how my history in poker helps me in DFS.
 While the gameplay of poker and fantasy sports are drastically different, the types of games available are relatively similar.
-Over the course of online poker the games have become tougher and playing large volumes of hands to earn a relatively low return on each has become the new normal.
+Over the course of online poker, the games have become tougher and playing large volumes of hands to earn a relatively low return on each has become the new normal.
 DFS is less advanced in its lifespan, which is how sites can charge relatively large site fees compared to poker and still have an ecosystem where people can be winners in the long term.
-But that doesn’t mean that every contest is a profit making opportunity: distinguishing between the profitable and unprofitable spots is essential to maximizing your chances of success long-term and your ROI.
+But that doesn’t mean that every contest is a profit-making opportunity; distinguishing between the profitable and unprofitable spots is essential to maximizing your chances of success long-term and your ROI.

-At the most popular forms of DFS cash games, double-ups and head to heads, the easiest way to estimate the strength of a player is to find the difference in your projection versus theirs.
+At the most popular forms of DFS cash games, double-ups and head-to-heads, the easiest way to estimate the strength of a player is to find the difference in your projection versus theirs.
 The problem with these games is that they are relatively simple at face value: they require just evaluating who the best plays are and not the strategy involved in a tournament with many more people.
 Many of these tournaments are likely to be negative in expectation for each participant.
 Very frequently, I see double-ups go off with 9/11 or 10/11 people being pros.
-With the site taking 9% from each entry, in the case of 2 players being inexperienced, each would have to cash only 25% of the time for each regular to break even, while with only 1 player being a recreational player, it’s impossible for every regular to make a profit.
+With the site taking 9% from each entry, in the case of two players being inexperienced, each would have to cash only 25% of the time for each regular to break even, while with only one player being a recreational player, it’s impossible for every regular to make a profit.
 You should evaluate each of these tournaments based on two factors: the number of casual players and the strength of each (which you can determine after playing contests with them based on their lineups).

 For GPP’s, it would be much more difficult to determine your ROI based on who is playing, but it’s a less important problem to solve.
 There are enough recreational players in most big tournaments that you have much more margin for error, and in addition, your skill advantage over the field can be greater because of increased strategy involved in tournaments with tiered payouts.
 Although the skill required to be an expected winner is still significant, it is attainable for most people in the large field tournaments due to the high level of recreational interest.

-For most DFS players, it’s possible to make a profit given the right game selection: the number of contests that fit this criteria just increase as your skills do.
+For most DFS players, it’s possible to make a profit given the right game selection: the number of contests that fit this criteria just increases as your skills do.
 But to optimize your success, you must have a solid estimation of your own skill level and that of your opponents.
-Once you master these skills, you should have a solid foundation for making money at poker as well!
+Once you master these skills, you should have a solid foundation for making money at poker, as well!